Are you looking for ways to increase your confidence?

 Then imagine and visualize yourself doing those same things.

-When you can take the time to see yourself as confident you also send clear messages to your brain and makes us feel good about ourselves!
+When you can take the time to see yourself as confident, you also send clear messages to your brain and makes us feel good about yourself!

 Here are some tips to help you out!